lechimp-p/dicto.php/BACKLOG.md

 * Define known types of `language_construct`s.

 # DB
-* Use another schema for the database.
-There could be a file table, where each file is stored in separate lines.
-That would make the database smaller and also ContainText easier.
+* Maybe make rules (and maybe vars) able to initialize their own tables.
-* Make rules (and maybe vars) able to initialize their own tables.
+* Maybe move DBs to their own namespace.

 # Cleanup
 * Reorder tests to match the different rules better.